panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 However, if you take a look at console, you'd notice that the new value logging is debounced.
 The component logs to console the new value only if `500ms` has passed since last typing.

-Here are the changes made to the component.
-Inside the `created()` hook the callback that loggs to console is debounced using `debounce(callback, 500)`.
-Then the debounced callback `debouncedWatcher` is assigned as a watcher of `value` property: `this.$watch("value", debouncedWatcher)`.
+Inside the `created()` hook the watch `watch.value` callback is overwritten with the debounced version of the function.
+Note that `watch.value.bind(this)` is used to [preserve](/gentle-explanation-of-this-in-javascript/#6-bound-function) `this` value as the component instance.

+Also `beforeUnmount()` hook cancels any pending executions of the debounced function.

+Same way you can debounce watching any data property inside of your component.
+And perform inside the debounced callback relatively heavy operation like data fetching, expensive DOM manipulations, and more.

-## 2. Throttling an event handler
+## 2. Debouncing an event handler

+The section above showed how to debounce wathers, but what about regular event handlers?
+Let's take a try.

 ## 3. A word a caution